brianbancroft/brianbancroftio/src/pages/blog/postgis-views/index.md

   )
 ```

 The big thing is that the output of the select-query needs to output three columns, ideally aliased `AS` `col_1`, `col_2`, and `col_3`.
-This can modiified in many ways.
+This can modified in many ways.
 But we're going to do it now with the census database built from the example in the start.

 ### Setting up the Sample Query